tearoom1/kirby-content-watch/README.md

 ## Requirements

-- Kirby 4.x or 5.x (not tested yet)
+- Kirby 4 or 5
 - PHP 8.0+

 ## Todo